Hunt Museum travel guide

 For those who enjoy a festive atmosphere, December is also a wonderful time to visit as the museum often hosts special holiday exhibitions and events, adding a unique charm to the experience.
 By planning your visit during these optimal times, you can make the most of your trip to The Hunt Museum and enjoy all that it has to offer.

 Hunt Museum is conveniently accessible by various transportation options in Limerick, Ireland.
-If you're flying in, Shannon Airport is approximately 12.8 miles (20.6 km) away from Limerick.
+If you're flying in, Shannon Airport is approximately 12.8 miles (20.6 km) away from the city center.
 From there, you can easily reach Hunt Museum by taxi or shuttle.

 With your transportation plans sorted, get ready for an unforgettable experience at Hunt Museum!